charityyoungblood/StatisticsAndProbability/ExaminingDistributions.md

         Lower Body	        110	          110/1200 = 9.2%
         Total	           n=1200	       100%

-## Pie Charts, Bar Charts and Pictograms are used to display QUALITATIVE DATA ##
+## Pie Charts, Bar Charts and Pictograms are used to display QUALITATIVE/CATEGORICAL DATA ##

 4. Pie and Bar Charts
   - There are two simple graphical displays for visualizing the distribution of categorical data